Particular/docs.particular.net/previews/aws-lambda-simple-queue-service.md

 ### AWS Lambda definition

-`AwsLambdaSQSEndpoint.Process` should be invoked inside the function handler:
+The `AwsLambdaSQSEndpoint.Process` method should be invoked inside the function handler:

 snippet: function-definition